+380 93 03 68 311

 Contents

-Ukraine is one of the most convenient countries, in terms of legislation and cooperation with banks, for registering a business in MilTech or Defense Tech.
-The Ukrainian tax regime Diia.City and the Brave1 cluster with its own marketplace create a favorable environment for the development of this sector.
+Ukraine is one of the most convenient countries, from both a legal and banking cooperation perspective, for registering a military-related business associated with MilTech or defense tech.
+The Ukrainian tax regime Diia.City and the Brave1 cluster with its own marketplace create a favorable environment for the development of MilTech companies at the early and operational stages.

-Diia.City a modern legal and tax initiative for IT companies in Ukraine, which provides:
+Diia.City is a modern legal and tax initiative for IT companies in Ukraine that provides:

 • reduced tax rates